Ameerahalshihry/ameerahalshihry.gitHub.io/readme.md

 - Allow the human to choose whether to play as X or O
 - Make the computer (playing as O or X) and user plays against AI

+>  For Miss.Alanoud, You're a great Instructor.
+Thank you for helping us out; I really appreciate your kindness and support.

 ## Author
 Ameerah Alshihry